Calculate your Net Promoter Score instantly with our free NPS calculator. Measure customer loyalty, interpret results, and boost satisfaction.

 Assume that the data were collected and handled correctly.
 The more information you get, the smaller your margin of error will be.
 In other words, your survey results will be more accurate.

-The larger sample sizes decrease the margin of error but result in a diminished return.
+Larger sample sizes decrease the margin of error but with diminishing returns.
 It means each time you poll one more person, the cost of your survey escalates accordingly.

 The correct choice of research methodology helps in determining the success and overall quality of your research study and its documentation.